 astronomicalwonders: “ The Whirlpool Galaxy - Sparkling with X-Rays Nearly a million seconds of observing time with NASA’s Chandra X-ray Observatory has revealed a spiral galaxy similar to the Milky Way glittering with hundreds of X-ray points of.

 The nucleus of the Whirlpool Galaxy The Cross marks the location of the black hole at the center of the galaxy.
 The Cross is formed by two dust rings.
 Bright ionization cones can be seen extending perpindicular to the largest dust ring.

-The Whirlpool Galaxy is a classic spiral galaxy.
-At only 30 million light years distant and fully 60 thousand light years across, M51, also known as NGC 5194, is one of the brightest and most picturesque galaxies on the sky.
+The Whirlpool Galaxy, a classic spiral galaxy, is pictured in this NASA handout photo.
+At only 30 million light years distant and fully 60 thousand light years across, also known as NGC is one of the brightest and most picturesque galaxies on the sky.

 The Whirlpool Galaxy, the red spiral, and its companion galaxy, NG 5195 are 23 million light-years from Earth.
 The warm dust in red is a sign of active star formation probably triggered by a collision between the two galaxies.

 whose name comes from being the entry in Charles Messier's catalog, is considered to be a classic example of a spiral galaxy.
 At a distance of about 30 million light years from Earth, it is also one of the brightest spirals in the night sky.

 This picture of the Whirlpool Galaxy, also known as won top honors in the Deep Space category and the overall competition for 2012 Astronomy Photographer of the Year.
 The picture was entered by British-Australian photographer Martin Pugh.